Silvio

 Silvio Bertolini

-Silvio married my Nonna Rosa Pieraccini in September 1912 at St Patrick's Church in Anderston, Glasgow - their wedding photograph is depicted above.
+Silvio married my Nonna Rosa (Pieraccini) in September 1912 at St Patrick's Church in Anderston, Glasgow - their wedding photograph is depicted above.

 Silvio and Rosa set up home at a top floor flat located at 362 St Vincent Street where their three children were born.